samapriya/awesome-gee-community-datasets/docs/involved.md

     ---

-    Creating a new pull request means you fixed something that I missed & I and the community apppreciate it.
+    Opening a pull request means you fixed something I missed — and the whole community appreciates it.

     ---